Equilibrium Self-Integration Processes

 What inspires one to be a therapist, processor or healer?
 First, having jumped through the hoops life sets up and wanting to continue growing my own soul is a motivator.
 The beneficial side effect of helping others is that I simultaneously help myself.
 My inspirations have been the spiritual masters, the many horses we rescued and rehabilitated over the years at Harmony HorseWorks, the wounding experiences of my life, and the knowledge that helping others is good work.

-Photo row above: An image of the meditating Buddha, Weighs the Truth by Barbara Wright, a painting of one of the 13 Original Clan Mothers (book by Jamie Sams), the magical landscape of the Grand Canyon, and Communion, and painting by Barbara Wright featuring three dozing horses.
+Photo row above: (1) An image of the meditating Buddha, (2) Weighs the Truth by Barbara Wright, a painting of one of the 13 Original Clan Mothers (book by Jamie Sams).
+(3) The magical landscape of the Grand Canyon.
+(4) Commun-ion, a painting by Barbara Wright featuring three white dozing horses.

 BARBARA WRIGHT and coming into EQUILIBRIUM